CS

 Buy the Jaecoo J7 if: You want lower running costs, value a longer warranty, or prefer Jaecoo's approach to design and ownership experience.

-Buy the Mahindra XUV700 if: You want the lower entry price, prioritise performance, need more boot space, or prefer Mahindra's approach to design and ownership experience.
+Buy the Mahindra XUV700 if: You want the lower entry price, prioritise performance, need more boot space, need stronger towing, or prefer Mahindra's approach to design and ownership experience.

 The Verdict

-This is genuinely close.
-The Jaecoo J7 and Mahindra XUV700 trade blows across the spec sheet, and neither runs away with an outright win.
-The Jaecoo J7 will save you roughly $428 a year in fuel.
+The Mahindra XUV700 takes 4 of 6 key spec categories and comes in at a lower price.
+The Jaecoo J7 will save you roughly $371 a year in fuel.
 The Jaecoo J7 adds peace of mind with a longer 8-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions